-Only if your spouse has an active Power of Attorney in effect, and only for the records relevant to making decisions on your care.
-If there is not an active Power of Attorney, your spouse cannot access your records.
+Only if your spouse has an active power of attorney in effect, and only for the records relevant to making decisions on your care.
+If there is not an active power of attorney, your spouse cannot access your records.

 Child: A parent may usually access his or her minor child’s (under 18) records.
-However, there are certain cases in which this may not be permitted, such as if a health care provider reasonably believes there may be child neglect or abuse, or for certain types medical treatment such as STD (sexually transmitted disease) testing.
+However, there are certain cases in which this may not be permitted, such as if a health care provider reasonably believes there may be child neglect or abuse, or for certain types of medical treatment such as STD (sexually transmitted disease) testing.